FluffyJay1/utils/intline_/README.md

 lines of the "cell".
 If I make any changes to the file I enter "r" and keep executing what I want.

+__Note: if you want to do this with matplotlib, avoid using the TkAgg backend (which is the default) or it may hang on matplotlib.pyplot.plot()__

 In the future I may implement a "cell" delimiting feature, such that you can just enter a cell name and it prints ur cell